jgilbert01/aws-lambda-stream/README.md

   },
 ];
 ```
+* `id` - is a unqiue string
+* `pipeline` - the function that imlements the pipeline flavor
+* `eventType` - a regex, string or array of strings used to filter on event type
+* `toUpdateRequest` - is mapping function exepected by the `materialize` pipeline flavor

 ## Logging
 The [debug](https://www.npmjs.com/package/debug) library is used for logging.
-When using pipelines, each pipeline is given its own instance and it is attached to the `uow` for easy access.
+When using pipelines, each pipeline is given its own instance and it is passed in with the pipeline configuration options and it is attached to the `uow` for easy access.
 They are named after the pipelines with a `pl:` prefix.

+This turns on debug for all pipelines.

+`cli> DEBUG=pl:*`

+This turns on debug for a specific pipeline.

+`cli> DEBUG=pl:pipeline2`

 Various print utilities are provided, such as: `printStartPipeline` and `printEndPipeline`.

 ## Kinesis Support
 TODO